-To exactly determine an area's wind resource, the installation of a meteorological tower (met tower) is required to collect site-specific wind data.
+To exactly determine an area's wind resource, the installation of a meteorological tower ("met tower") is required.
+Using a 60-meter met tower to collect wind data for one year is the current industry standard for commercial-scale projects.